steadforce/k8s-escape-room/README.md

 ![K8s Escape Room in web](.images/k8s-escape-room-web-unsolved.png)

-All puzzles can be solved through exchanging or adding infromation.
+All puzzles can be solved through exchanging or adding information.

 ### Available tools
 * K9s